A BRIEF HISTORY OF OUR CLUB-HOUSES

 I’m sure the Club is not unique in having a Dutch Barge as a Club-House, but here is a short history of how we came to have, and nearly lose, our much-loved centre-piece

-1961 The club was started on Easter Monday by Bob O’Brian and 60 members, using a wooden hut on the bank as a base.
+1961 The club was started on Easter Monday the 4th of April by Bob O’Brian and 60 members, using a wooden hut on the bank as a base.
 The first recorded Club Champion was Peter Milne.

 1964 A 65’ wooden Motor Torpedo Boat, named ‘Grebe’, was purchased from a lady who lived in it with several cats, moored in the river Avon.
 The MTB was moved to Fishermans Bank, where she was used for the clubhouse.
 Here she is one winter’s day, looking in pretty good condition, but without the wheelhouse evident in the picture above and with a much extended stern, so approximately of the same era as the aerial photo below.